sebassem/myBlog/content/english/blogs/posts/Custom-Azure-copilot.markdown

   - **getResourceDetailsById :** This function will get all resource properties for an azure resource by its Id.
   - **getResourcesByResourceGroup :** This function will get all resource properties for an azure resource by its resource group.

+>**NOTE: This is just a sample of what you can do, additional functions can be provided and you can even have functions that can take actions on your azure environment**

 ```PowerShell
 $tools = @(
     @{